MartinB30/pbl-blog/_posts/2023-12-13-journey-part-1.markdown

 **Generating the Token**

 This method is crucial for obtaining the access token from the authentication object, facilitating access to protected resources on behalf of the authenticated user.
-In OAuth2 authentication scenarios, commonly employed in web applications, this function plays a pivotal role.
-Below is the corresponding Java code:

 ```java
 protected String getAccessToken(Authentication authentication) {